jbcodeforce/ML-studies/docs/coding/langgraph.md

 ## Value propositions

-* build stateful, multi-actor applications with LLMs
+* Build stateful, multi-actor applications with LLMs
-* coordinate multiple chains or actors across multiple steps of computation in a cyclic manner
+* Coordinate multiple chains or actors across multiple steps of computation in a cyclic manner
-* build plan of the actions to take
+* Build plan of the actions to take
-* take the actions
+* Take the actions
-* observe the effects
+* Observe the effects
-* support persistence to save state after each step in the graph.
+* Support persistence to save state after each step in the graph.
 This allows human in the loop pattern
 * Support Streaming agent tokens and node transitions

 ## [Concepts](https://langchain-ai.github.io/langgraph/concepts/)